fall crappies fall crappies

 The Lindner boys have had a load of success with this bait in open water, primarily for crappies, walleyes and perch.

-Al believe that this bait is actually more effective in open water than it is through the ice, believe it or not.
+Al believes this bait is more effective in open water than it is through the ice, believe it or not.

 It’s ability to be fished quickly and to trigger strikes is unmatched.